linuxserver/docker-feed2toot/README.md

 ## Application Setup

-Run `docker run --rm -it -w /config -v /path/to/data:/config -e PUID=1000 -e PGID=1000 lscr.io/linuxserver/feed2toot /usr/bin/register_feed2toot_app` to generate credential files (be sure to set the correct volume path and PUID/PGID values)."
+Run `docker run --rm -it -w /config -v /path/to/data:/config -e PUID=1000 -e PGID=1000 lscr.io/linuxserver/feed2toot /usr/bin/register_feed2toot_app` to generate credential files (be sure to set the correct volume path and PUID/PGID values).

 Edit the feed2toot.ini in /config to configure your instance name and RSS feeds.